Nitesh-Aloney/forge-forms/README.md

 Standard format for date-times: `YYYY-MM-DDTHH:mm:ss.sssZ` (e.g., `2023-04-15T14:30:00.000Z`)

-DateTimes in the Conf forms system follow the ISO 8601 format with the time component and timezone information.
+DateTimes in the "Forge Froms" system follow the ISO 8601 format with the time component and timezone information.
 They can be used in datetime fields, validations, and conditions.

 #### Examples